 A: When you have accepted and confirmed your place at Cardiff University, you will be issued with a letter to present to the visa office.
 It is your responsibility to arrange your own visa.
 Your deposit will not be refunded if you have not arranged your visa before the course commences.

 A: In order to practice dermatology as a consultant in the UK it is necessary to fulfill the requirements the General Medical Council has for being entered onto the Specialist Register for Dermatology.
 This requires having completed a full training programme or equivalent overseas.
 The full training programme involves 4 years as a SpR in Dermatology.
-Having the MSc in Clinical Dermatology is not of direct relevance to this, what matters is whether or not the doctor fulfils the training criteria as specified by the GMC.
+Having the Diploma/MSc in Clinical Dermatology is not of direct relevance to this, what matters is whether or not the doctor fulfils the training criteria as specified by the GMC.

 A: This course is popular and we receive more applications than we have places to offer.
 All applications are carefully considered by the selection committee.
 There is a limit on the total number of students accepted each year in order to maintain high standards of personal teaching.
 It is therefore essential to apply well in advance, as time is needed for receiving referee reports and for the selection process.
 Applicants are required to produce evidence of their qualifications and general suitability.
 It is in your interest to reply promptly to any communication received concerning your application.